Mobility as a Service

 My Responsibilities

-• Developed scalable design system components and pattern libraries for iOS and Android devices
+• Designed and maintained scalable design system components and pattern libraries for iOS and Android platforms.

 NZ Transport Agency